syncfusion-content/blazor-docs/blazor/pivot-table/server-side-pivot-engine.md

 * **GetData:** Allows to store data source in RAM as a cache which fires on initial rendering or when the memory cache is expired.
 * **GetMembers:** Allows to get the members of a field.
 This fires when the member editor is opened to do a filtering operation.
 * **GetRawData:** Allows to get raw data of an aggregated value cell.
 This fires when the drill-through or editing dialog is opened.
-* **GetPivotValues:** Allows to update the stored engine properties in-memory cache and returns the aggregated values to browser to render the Pivot Table.
+* **GetPivotValues:** Allows to update the stored engine properties in-memory cache and returns the aggregated values to browser to render the pivot table.
 Here, the return value can be modified.
-The Pivot Table will be rendered browser-based on this.
+The pivot pable will be rendered in the browser based on this.